niktolis/SDCar-P3-BehavioralCloning/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded two laps on track one using center lane driving for 3 runs.
+One with fast speed but a little bit more careless on the corners one slower with using brake on corners for smoother steering and one run only recording the corners.
 Here is an example image of center lane driving from the first track:

 ![alt text][image4]

+Same approach I used also for the second track.
+I did 3 runs at first but I was driving on the center of the road.
+In order to make the project a bit more challenging a later replaced this data with driving only on the right lane.
+This gave an extra problem to try and recover if there was a sudden change of lanes.

-And from the second track driving on the center of right lane:
+From the second track driving on the center of right lane:

 ![alt text][image5]